 The workshop will consider ways in which the 'digital museum' can challenge the notion of the physical ownership of the material culture associated with this globally important figure, and can allow curation by a wider and more diverse audience.

-The project team will share its research findings through a major two-day conference in 2019, building upon the workshop debates.
-Please go to the conference webpage for more information and how to book.
+The project team will share its research findings through a major two-day conference 20-21 May 2019, building upon the workshop debates.

 Other key outputs include: